open-webui/open-webui/location/setup/README.md

 # Install for Building Locally (without Docker)

-### Use our conda-start.sh script to install with one step
+### Use our conda-start.sh script to install with one step for Linux/MacOS.
+[Reference](./guides/local.md)

 These steps are for programmers planning to edit and build locally.
 Visit [localhost:8080](http://localhost:8080) if you've already install.
-After the initial one hour or more install, it only take a minute to restart the server using the same conda-start.sh command below.
+After the initial one hour or more install, it only takes a minute to restart the server using the same conda-start.sh command below.

 If you machine needs updates, our [node, python and conda upgrade page](https://model.earth/io/coders/python) is helpful.
 If you're not planning to edit, you can install faster using a [local Docker instance](docker).